noviceGuru/noviceGuru/README.md

 # Hey there!
 I'm Amin 🙂
-A `Frontend Developer` with around three years of experience, mainly focused on `React`.
-Lately, I've been enjoying working with `NextJS`.
+A `Frontend Developer` with over three years of experience, mainly focused on `React`, lately enjoying `NextJS`.

 I also have some backend development and DevOps skills under my belt.
 This page is a work in progress, and I'll be adding more content gradually.